+Years Ended

 October 31, October 31,

-2022 2021
+2023 2022

-\$ 21,448 \$ 103,708
+Research and development \$ 55,423 \$ 21,448

-2022

-Research and development expenses mostly relate to fees paid to a Quebec-based industrial company, Electrochem Technologies & Materials Inc. (Electrochem).
+Research and development expenses relate to fees paid to a Quebec-based industrial company, Electrochem Technologies & Materials Inc. ("Electrochem").
 In February 2017, the Company entered into an agreement with Electrochem to collaborate on metallurgical and electrochemical technologies to produce vanadium electrolyte ("VE") directly from Vanadiferous Titaniferous Magnetite concentrate.
 The Company has 100% ownership interest in the new intellectual property developed.
+In 2023, the Company engaged Sherbrooke University to research and develop a similar metallurgical process.
+In addition, the Company also expends certain research costs on its own.